wp-plugins/woocommerce-quickpay/README.txt

 Integrates your Quickpay payment gateway into your WooCommerce installation.

 == Description ==
-With WooQuickpay, you are able to integrate your Quickpay gateway to your WooCommerce install.
+With WooCommerce Quickpay, you are able to integrate your Quickpay gateway to your WooCommerce install.
 With a wide list of API features including secure capturing, refunding and cancelling payments directly from your WooCommerce order overview.
 This is only a part of the many features found in this plugin.

 == Installation ==
 1. Upload the 'woocommerce-quickpay' folder to /wp-content/plugins/ on your server.
 2. Log in to Wordpress administration, click on the 'Plugins' tab.
-3. Find WooQuickpay in the plugin overview and activate it.
+3. Find WooCommerce Quickpay in the plugin overview and activate it.
 4. Go to WooCommerce -> Settings -> Payment Gateways -> Quickpay.
 5. Fill in all the fields in the "Quickpay account" section and save the settings.
 6. You are good to go.